IgorGZd/directprint/README.md

 Windows printers using the OpenPrinter/StartDocPrinter system functions, mainly for sending raw text and control codes to POS printers.

-The plugin is intended for the Windows platform.
+The plugin is intended for the Windows platform only.

 ## Getting Started